 Things to Do in Madrid

 Drink a Cafe con Leche in One of Madrid’s Plazas

 Spanish people value the time they spend eating, drinking and socializing at lunch.
-That’s why, unlike America or the UK, people mostly take 2 hours in the middle of the day to relax and siesta, and then return to work but finish later.
+That’s why people take 2 hours in the middle of the day to relax and siesta, and then return to work.

 There’s no rushing anywhere in Spain!
 In fact, in some places the concept of a takeaway coffee is ludicrous!
 A great way to take in the atmosphere of Madrid is to sit back and relax like a local.